Deep Neural Networks with ReLU-Sine-Exponential Activations Break Curse of Dimensionality in Approximation on H\"older Class: Construction of network

 An important issue in practical learning tasks such as classification and regressions is to determine the parameters in network $\Phi$ with data.
 Since $\Phi$ are (generalized) differentiable \cite{clarke1990optimization,berner2019towards}, we can utilize the workhorse SGD for training. \end{Remark}

 \begin{Remark} We now compare our $\relu$-sine-$2^x$ network with the $\relu$-sine network appearing in \cite{yarotsky2019phase}.
 The depth and width of the former are $6$ and $\mathcal{O}\left(\log_2\frac{1}{\epsilon}\right)$, respectively (Corollary $\ref{Lp Lip result}$) while the depth and width of the latter are both $\mathcal{O}\left(\log_2\frac{1}{\epsilon}\right)$.
-Despite the width of two networks are of the same order, the depth of our network, a constant being independent of approximation error and dimension, is far more less than the $\relu$-sine network in \cite{yarotsky2019phase}.
-The reason for this difference may come from the high complexity of exponential functions. \end{Remark}
+Despite the width of two networks are of the same order, the depth of our network, a constant being independent of approximation error and dimension, is much less than the $\relu$-sine network in \cite{yarotsky2019phase}. \end{Remark}

-\begin{Remark} We can see that the periodicity of the sine plays an significant role in our network construction.
-Probably periodicity is the secret of breaking curse of dimensionality.
-In fact, in our construction the sine can be replaced by other periodical functions sharing some similar properties with the sine. \end{Remark}